YangXZ-lab/mirdeep-p3/README.md

 # miRDeep-P3
-[一句话说明：这是做什么的。例：A reproducible pipeline for miRNA discovery and quantification from small RNA-seq.]
+A comprehensive pipeline for plant miRNA discovery, annotation and downstream functional analysis from small RNA-seq data.

 ## Highlights